apache/amoro/docs/engines/trino.md

 ### Trino uses proxy user to access Hadoop cluster.
 By default, when Trino queries Amoro, it uses the Hadoop user configured in the [catalog creation](../managing-catalogs/#create-catalog) to access the Hadoop cluster.
-To use Trino's user to access the Hadoop cluster, you need enable Hadoop impersonation by adding the arctic.hdfs.impersonation.enabled=true parameter in the Amoro catalog configuration file located in the {trino_home}/etc/catalog directory, as follows.
+To use Trino's user to access the Hadoop cluster, you need enable Hadoop impersonation by adding the mixed-format.hdfs.impersonation.enabled=true parameter in the Amoro catalog configuration file located in the {trino_home}/etc/catalog directory, as follows.

 ```tex
 connector.name=mixed-format